 The Invisible Becomes Visible: MIX Observation and acquisition

 The MIX observation technology creates unique observation images by joining darkfield with another observation technique, such as fluorescence, brightfield, or polarization.
 MIX observation enables users to see defects that are difficult to observe using conventional microscopes.
 The circular LED illuminator used for darkfield observation has a directional darkfield function where just one quadrant is illuminated at a given time.
 This decreases a sample’s halation and is beneficial for visualizing a sample’s surface texture.

 Left: The IC pattern is unclear. / Middle: The wafer color is invisible. / Right: Both the wafer color and IC pattern are clearly represented.

 Left: The sample itself is invisible. / Middle: The residue is unclear. / Right: Both the IC pattern and residue are clearly represented.

 With multiple image alignment (MIA), users can stitch images together rapidly and easily just by moving the KY knobs on the manual stage—a motorized stage is not required.
 EVIDENT Stream software uses pattern recognition to produce a panoramic image, giving users a broader field of view.

 Create all-in-focus images: EFI

-The Extended Focus Imaging (EFI) function within OLYMPUS Stream captures images of samples whose height goes beyond the depth of focus of the objective and stacks them together to form one image that is all in focus.
+The Extended Focus Imaging (EFI) function within EVIDENT Stream captures images of samples whose height goes beyond the depth of focus of the objective and stacks them together to form one image that is all in focus.
 EFI can be performed with either a manual or motorized Z-axis and creates a height map for easy structure visualization.
 It is also possible to build an EFI image while offline within Stream Desktop.